salsita/inStyle/README.md

 `main.sass` should be your central point for importing individual components.
 Build paths can be changed in `gulpfile.js`.
-The build process also autoprefixes properties, removes comments and optimizes/minifies your selectors.
+The build process also autoprefixes properties and optimizes/minifies your selectors.

 ### Stylus